rohernandezz/Adopt-a-Font/README.md

 # Adopt-a-Font

-Collaborative repo to put up fonts in progress and advance them in your spare time.
+Collaborative repo to put up fonts in progress and work on them in your spare time.